What's in this article?

 A great website is the first step in our proven mortgage marketing strategy.

-Browse through our list of the best mortgage lender websites, and see if you can spot the recurring website design trends of 2022.
+Browse through our list of the best mortgage lender websites and see if you can spot the recurring website design trends of years past.

 Wells Fargo

-Wells Fargo has a modern, user-friendly homepage, with its own section for updated mortgage rates and an educational blog.
+Wells Fargo’s mortgage homepage is modern and user-friendly.
+It has a section for updated mortgage rates and an educational blog.

 New American Funding

-New American Funding has a simple homepage, clearly labeled options for user scenarios, and uses progressive forms.
+New American Funding has a simple homepage, clearly labeled options for user scenarios, and progressive forms.

 You’ll notice the buttons that say “Buy a House” or “Refinance.”
 These lead paths generate a lot of clicks out of curiosity and are less imposing than a contact form that asks for personal information.